emad-elsaid/emad-elsaid.github.io/source/content/posts/Posting to Hugo static site from a Facebook profile.md

 ---

-[Hugo is a static site generator](https://gohugo.io/), it's very fast generator build on Go, it can convert markdown and org files into a beautiful blog, I use it for my blog.
+[Hugo is a static site generator](https://gohugo.io/), it's very fast generator built on Go, it can convert markdown and org files into a beautiful blog, I use it for my blog.

 My current setup is a Hugo repository that is served from GitHub pages, linked